 Students receiving financial aid must complete their program of study within a reasonable time frame.
 The maximum time frame established for Houston International College Cardiotech Ultrasound School as an undergraduate is 150% which is 109 credit hours (including all transfer credit hours).
 For those students seeking a second undergraduate degree, the student must not have attempted over 109 credit hours prior to obtaining first degree.

-Graduates of the Associate of Applied Science program may apply and sit for the registry after completing an accredited program.
-Specialty exam are administered through the American Registry for Diagnostic Medical Sonographers (ARDMS) or the American Registry of Radiologic Technologist (ARRT).
-The college or program is not affiliated with the American Registry for Diagnostic Medical Sonographers (ARDMS).
-The college has an agreement with American Registry of Radiologic Technologist (ARRT)for graduates to write the the registry exams.
-These are independent private agencies which are responsible for the guidelines and rules for admissions to the various exams.
-Under the current criteria for writing the registry exams, admissions to the exams are solely the responsibility of the examining body.
-The program cannot guarantee future eligibility for these exams.
-Students and graduates are advised to check with these agencies for information regarding all examinations.
+Graduates of the Associate of Applied Science Diagnostic Medical Sonography program may apply and sit for the registry exam with the American Registry of Radiologic Technologist (ARRT).
+The college has an agreement with American Registry of Radiologic Technologist (ARRT) for graduates to write the the registry exams.
+NOTE: ARRT is private agency responsible for the guidelines and rules for admissions to the Sonography exam.
+Application to write the exam can be found at ARRT.org.
+Students and graduates are advised to check with ARRT for information regarding all examinations.